LostRuins/lite.koboldai.net/README.md

 - Concedo

+Changelog of KoboldAI Lite 4 Apr 2023:
+- Added a new mode: **Instruct Mode**!
+This is intended for instruct-like models and functions similar to ChatGPT, and can be used to generate much longer responses that normally possible in Chat mode.
+The prompt layout and format is Standford-Alpaca compatible, so you should have excellent results with similar models.
+You are recommended not to use author's note with this mode.
+- Re-enabled the Katherine scenario after some discussion with Henky... but it will only be accessible behind a mandatory AI-safety popup, so any potential users are aware of the implications.
+- Added support for custom host as a parameter in local mode.
+- Minor text change for custom endpoint option.
+- PSA: Horde badly needs more volunteers!
+Due to increased usage and slightly fewer workers, the text side of horde has recently been quite overloaded.
+If you're able to help out, please do!
+Even an anonymous worker running a small model helps!

 Changelog of KoboldAI Lite 28 Mar 2023:
 - Added token pseudo-streaming for Kobold-based APIs, allowing a request to be divided into multiple smaller requests for faster responses.
 This works very similar to **Token Streaming** in the main kobold client.
 Note that there is a small performance impact, your request will take approximately 20% longer if it is enabled.
 You can toggle it when selecting a custom endpoint.
 Token Streaming is not available when using horde models.
 - Clickable image summaries, select an image to view prompt used to generate.
 Also allows deleting old images from this UI.